RylanSchaeffer/rylanschaeffer.github.io/content/jokes.md

 # Jokes

+**DISCLAIMER: SOME OF THESE JOKE MIGHT BE VIEWED BY SOME AS OFFENSIVE.
+I PERSONALLY DON'T THINK SO BUT REASONABLE PEOPLE CAN DISAGREE.
+YOU HAVE BEEN WARNED.**

 ## Nerdy

 - (This was a true story told to me by my Resident Advisor at Harvard.
 She = my RA) She was a 7th year PhD student and had been working on a paper for ~2.5 years.
 She and her supervisor finally submitted the paper on a Friday.
-Her supervisor says to her, Congratulations on finally finishing that paper!
+Her supervisor says to her, "Congratulations on finally finishing that paper!
   You've been working so hard.
-I think you should treat yourself and take the weekend off.
-She replied to her supervisor, No - thank you for all your support!
+I think you should treat yourself and take the weekend off."
+She replied to her supervisor, "No - thank you for all your support!
 You've been so helpful.
-I think you should treat yourself and take the weekend off.
-Oh, I intend to! her supervisor replied.
+I think you should treat yourself and take the weekend off."
+"Oh, I intend to!" her supervisor replied.
 On Monday, they reconvened to discuss new potential projects.
-My RA said to her supervisor, Can I let you in on a little secret?
-Of course!
-I didn't really take the weekend off, she says.
-Can I let you in a secret too? her supervisor asks.
-I didn't really take the weekend off either!
+My RA said to her supervisor, "Can I let you in on a little secret?"
+"Of course!"
+"I didn't really take the weekend off" "Can I let you in a secret too?" her supervisor asks.
+"I didn't really take the weekend off either!"

 - Happy Birthday to Henri Lebesgue!
 His legacy was integral to mathematics and his contributions are without measure.